saulrichardson/solstice/data/cache/Zimmerman_et_al.__2023_/extracted/document.md

 ### manu
 procu

-d edited the manuscript.
-GKB oversaw the data preparat alyses and edited the manuscript MPN drafted and edi
+nd edited the manuscript.
+GKB oversaw the data preparat nalyses and edited the manuscript MPN drafted and edi

 ### RKZ